 Local Net Production Scaling

-The Local Net Primary Productivity Scaling (from now on, Local Net Scaling or LNS) method (Prince, 2009) is based on the use of multi-temporal satellite data to calculate the difference between the potential and actual NPP for each pixel in homogeneous land functional units.
-Potential productivity in the LPDynR method is defined as the productivity level which could be reached without human influence in natural landscapes (Prince, 2009, and references therein) or as the result of human activity e.g. in agriculture areas or managed forests, and is estimated as the maximum value of productivity within each EFT.
+The Local Net Primary Production Scaling (from now on, Local Net Scaling or LNS) method (Prince, 2009) is based on the use of multi-temporal satellite data to calculate the difference between the potential and actual Net Primary Production for each pixel in homogeneous land functional units.
+Potential productivity in the LPDynR method is defined as the productivity level which could be reached without human influence in natural landscapes (Prince, 2009, and references therein) or as the result of human activity e.g. in agriculture areas or managed forests, and is estimated as the maximum value of productivity within each Ecosystem Functional Type.
 The deviation of the productivity found in a particular place and time as referred to the local maximum within its phenological homogeneous cluster, reflects a level of productivity anomaly which is useful for the productivity status map (Ivits and Cherlet, 2013).

 The cyclic fraction of vegetation productivity (e.g. the summed NDVI over the growing season) is widely used as a proxy for the estimation of the current land productivity (Fensholt, 2013), as it incorporates both natural and anthropogenic factors which define the inter-annual variability of land production.
-Therefore, it represents that part of the standing biomass which is potentially appropriated to be used by humans and the environment (Ivits and Cherlet, 2013) and it is the one appropriated to calculate the LNS.
+Therefore, it represents that part of the standing biomass which is potentially appropriated to be used by humans and the environment (Ivits and Cherlet, 2013) and it is the one appropriated to calculate the Local Net Scaling.

 The function LNScaling() is implemented in LPDynR to calculate the LNS.
-The productivity variable (i.e. CF) and the EFTs clusters as explained under 5.1 are passed to LNScaling() to calculate the potential productivity within each EFT.
+The productivity variable (i.e. Cyclic fraction) and the EFTs clusters as explained under 5.1 are passed to LNScaling() to calculate the potential productivity within each EFT.
 Instead of the maximum productivity value within each cluster, the 90-percentile value is established as the potential productivity value, given that values higher than this threshold could be outliers.
-Finally, the LNS for each pixel is calculated as
+Finally, the Local Net Scaling (LNS) for each pixel is calculated as

 LNS=APPPEFT2

-where AP is the annual production of the pixel (i.e. the average of the last 5 years of cyclic fraction) and PPEFT is the potential production within its EFT (i.e. the 90-percentile).
+where AP is the annual production of the pixel (i.e. the average of the last 5 years of cyclic fraction) and PPEFT is the potential production within its Ecosystem Functional Type (i.e. the 90-percentile).

 For the calculation of the final LPD indicator (i.e. combined assessment), the Local Net Scaling values are aggregated into two categories: (1) LNS pixels with less than 50% of the potential local production (within the EFT) and (2) LNS pixels with more or equal to 50% of potential local production.
 This percentage, being 50% the default in LPDynR, can be set by the user.